sapnadevi-d/coffee-shop-sales-analysis-powerbi-sql/README.md

 ---

-# ▶️ How to Run This Project
+# ▶️ How to Run This Projec

 1. Download project files from GitHub
 2. Open the `.pbix` file in Power BI Desktop